Table Of Contents

 What is Financial Risk Management?

-Companies use a variety of tools such as insurance, diversification, hedging, and internal controls to manage financial risks effectively.
-It plays a critical role in strategic planning and helps businesses make informed decisions and remain stable during economic uncertainty.
+Companies use a variety of tools such as insurance, diversification, hedging, and internal controls to manage Financial Risks effectively.
+It plays an important role in strategic planning and helps businesses make informed decisions and remain stable during economic uncertainty.

 Why is Financial Risk Management Important?